 Sports massage therapy for dogs and horses is also a common treatment for a variety of health issues, including preventive healthcare, improving blood circulation, reducing stress and removal of body toxins.
 Furthermore, cranial sacral massage therapy is yet another form of bodywork that is used on our animal friends.
 This specific massage technique is comprised of light, hands-on touch therapy to membranes of the cerebrospinal fluid in the skull, sacrum and coccyx.
 When stress is removed from the spinal cord, spinal fluid flows more freely and can be helpful to motor coordination, and orthopedic conditions, among others.

 Overall, massage therapy for animals is an integrative part of animal healthcare, and with the growing trend of clients seeking alternative and natural health treatments, one can be certain to find a holistic veterinarian that offers massage as part of the treatment regimen for your cat, horse or dog.

-Stay tuned for Massage Therapy Overview – Part IV of this series of articles.
+Stay tuned for Massage Therapy and Stress: An Overview – Part IV of this series of articles.